 Cape Disappointment State Park

 For those looking to get out and about for storm watching, Cape Disappointment on the Long Beach Peninsula is a must.
 This 2,023-acre state park offers miles of windswept beaches, including Waikiki Beach, where you can watch the waves crash along the cliffs at the base of a historic lighthouse.
-Cape Disappointment also offers yurts, cabins, and historic vacation homes for overnight lodging.
-These make cozy oceanfront retreats for watching the winter storms.
-Lodging is also available in nearby Long Beach, including the beachfront Inn at Discovery Coast.
+Cape Disappointment also offers yurts, cabins, and historic vacation homes for cozy overnight lodging.
+Lodging is also available in nearby Long Beach, including the beachfront Inn at Discovery Coast which comes with in-room fireplaces and access to an on-site spa.

 Another great vantage point for watching the pounding surf is from the glassed-in observation deck of the Lewis and Clark Interpretive Center, which is perched on a cliff in the park.